chris1111/DWA-160Wireless-Utility/README.md

 # DWA-160Wireless Utility

-### An old D-Link project that I redid to adapt it to macOS Big Sur 11 and macOS Monterey 12
+### An old D-Link project that I redid to adapt it to macOS Big Sur 11

 ### Works for macOS Big Sur 11 only!